 - Children should slide down, feet first, on their bottoms or stomachs only (no head first sliding); no toys on the slide; an adult should be standing at the slide when children are using it.

-CPR: It is mandatory that each Teaching Parents complete a formal CPR and choking training for infants and children course by October 1 of each year.
-An effort will be made to schedule such training as a group.
+CPR: The lead teacher will maintain certification.
+It is strongly recommended that Teaching Parents complete a formal CPR and choking training for infants and children course.

 First Aid: A first-aid kit is available in the classroom.
 Teaching Parents should familiarize themselves with the contents.
 Attached to the first aid kit is a list of children’s individual needs regarding first aid.